eikopf/seven-more-languages-in-seven-weeks/README.md

 ### Day 3
 Again, the hardest part of this day was replacing functions that have long since been deprecated; still, the premise was really interesting, and that kind of data manipulation is exactly why I love Julia.

+## Language 6: miniKanren
+I was expecting miniKanren to incomprehensibly esoteric, and yet so far it feels essentially like my first-year logic course at university.
+Relations and first-order logic (+ recursion), plus the notion of a relational database, are already fairly familiar to me.

+The hardest thing to wrap my head around at this point is the host language: Clojure.
+The syntax is bizarre, and even though I have a little experience with Emacs Lisp, it's still going to take some time to get used to.